hawcx/sdk_docs/docs/android/template-project.md

 ## Next Steps

-- Review the [Java Integration Guide](java-integration.md) to understand the template code better
+- Please visit the [Java Integration Guide](java-integration.md) to understand the template code better and implement different functions.
 - Explore additional [HawcxFramework Features](features.md) to enhance your app's security
 - Check our [Best Practices](best-practices.md) guide for optimal usage of HawcxFramework